 # Fatal algorithm

-* at least one reaction considered a "fatal" term (e.g. Completed suicide, Death neonatal, Sudden infant death syndrome.
+* At least one reaction corresponding to a fatal term (e.g. Completed suicide, Death neonatal, Sudden infant death syndrome.
 For a complete list, contact Uppsala Monitoring Centre)

 Note that not all the above scenarios are available for every reporting format.